jg-digital-media/jgdm_jobs_pathway/readme.md

 + `TODO: ` - Reduce lines of code in Sass files where possible
   + `TODO: ` - May need to fill table with classes to get the desired effect.
 + `TODO: ` - Add responsiveness to Job list table - `list.php` and `list-empty.php` (filenames as per prototype)
+  + `TODO: ` - Implement overflow-x scrolling on table for smaller screens
 + `TODO: ` - Actions column - `list.php`  Might be useful as a mechanism to edit job profiles
   + `TODO: ` - Consider Deleting Actions Column
 + `TODO: ` - `motivation---message`- load a different message as its text content whenever the user loads the page.